deepjavalibrary/djl/docs/development/cache_management.md

 By default, cache directories are located at current user's home directory:

 - `.djl.ai` is the default cache directory stores downloaded models and datasets
-- `.mxnet` is the default cache directory stores Apache MXNet engine native libraries
+- `.djl.ai/mxnet` is the default cache directory stores Apache MXNet engine native libraries
-- `.pytorch` is the default cache directory stores Pytorch engine native libraries
+- `.djl.ai/pytorch` is the default cache directory stores Pytorch engine native libraries
-- `.tensorflow` is the default cache directory stores TensorFlow engine native libraries
+- `.djl.ai/tensorflow` is the default cache directory stores TensorFlow engine native libraries
+- `.djl.ai/sentencepiece` is the default cache directory stores Sentenpiece native libraries

 *In the current version, DJL will not clean obsolete cache automatically in the current version.*
 User can clean up unused model or native engine manually.